 For more information, please visit the IDeATe website.

-In addition to a student's primary degree, he or she can choose a minor, a secondary focus to the student's area of study, which can enhance a student's breadth of study and overall experience while not requiring the same amount of coursework as a second major or degree.
+In addition to a student's primary degree, they can choose a minor that is a secondary focus to the student's area of study, which can enhance a student's breadth of study and overall experience while not requiring the same amount of coursework as a second major or degree.
 The following list shows available minors.
 Unless otherwise indicated, minors are generally open to all university undergraduate students.

 - Health Care Policy and Management (jointly between the Dietrich College of Humanities and Social Sciences, the H. John Heinz III College, and Mellon College of Science)